Nymphenburg Palace / Tour > Salon / King Ludwig I's Gallery of Beauties

 From 1827-1850 he produced 36 portraits, of which one (Luise Baroness von Neubeck) was lost, and in 1861 Friedrich Dürck added two more (Carlotta von Breidbach-Bürresheim and Anna Greiner).

-The best known are probably the "Schöne Münchnerin" (the Beauty of Munich) Helene Sedlmayr, daughter of a shoemaker, and the "Spanish" dancer Lola Montez, cause of the revolution in 1848, when Ludwig I was forced to abdicate.
+The best known are probably the "Schöne Münchnerin" (the Beauty of Munich) Helene Sedelmayr, daughter of a shoemaker, and the "Spanish" dancer Lola Montez, cause of the revolution in 1848, when Ludwig I was forced to abdicate.

 Picture: Lady Jane Ellenborough

-Picture: Helene Sedlmayr
+Picture: Helene Sedlemayr

-Helene Sedlmayr
+Helene Sedelmayr

 Picture: Lola Montez